-- Each activity / shop will meet safety committee requirements IAW appropriate safety rules and regulations. - b.
-Local safety committee membership will be determined by the Organization and the Facility supervisor through mutual negotiations.
-The names of personnel serving on local safety committees will be published and posted on appropriate bulletin boards. - c.
+- a.
+Each activity / shop will meet safety committee requirements IAW appropriate safety rules and regulations.
+Local safety committee membership will be determined by the Organization and in concurrence with State Safety Program.
+The names of personnel serving on local safety committees will be published and posted on appropriate bulletin boards. - b.
 The State Safety Council will have at least one member nominated by the Organization.